Keep existing numbers

 Commodity logos that have been printed, filed, and circulated in channels do not need to be easily overthrown.
 A mapping can be established first and then public information can be gradually sorted out.

-Many companies already have internal SKUs, external GTINs, platform product numbers, batch numbers, and serial numbers.
-If the DPP system regenerates a completely fragmented set of numbers, subsequent printing, shipping, after-sales, review and data maintenance will become complicated.
-The idea of GEXYRAL is that PID is responsible for the identity of goods within the platform, GTIN or enterprise codes maintain the original business meaning, DPP is responsible for data and evidence, and the two collaborate through a mapping relationship.
+Many companies already use internal SKUs, external GTINs, platform product IDs, batch numbers and serial numbers.
+If a DPP system creates a disconnected identifier set, printing, fulfillment, after-sales service, review and data maintenance all become harder.
+GEXYRAL’s approach is to let PID handle product identity inside the platform, keep GTIN or company codes in their original business role, and let DPP carry records and evidence through a mapping relationship.

 Commodity logos that have been printed, filed, and circulated in channels do not need to be easily overthrown.
 A mapping can be established first and then public information can be gradually sorted out.

-The same product entrance can enter PID page, DPP page or compatible path according to merchant configuration to avoid copying many codes for different systems.
+The same product entrance can enter the PID page, DPP page or compatible paths based on merchant configuration to avoid copying many codes for different systems.

 First disclose the basic identity and explanation, and then supplement the source of the material, test report, declaration document, JSON-LD and Evidence Pack.